-The Cheetah Experience Global Volunteer Program offers volunteers a rewarding way to spend a gap year, university break or holiday, contribute to conservation in South Africa and make a positive impact every day in our animals lives.
+The Cheetah Experience Global Volunteer Programme offers volunteers a rewarding way to spend a gap year, university break or holiday, contribute to conservation in South Africa and make a positive impact every day in our animals lives.

 You’ll have a once in a lifetime opportunity to work closely with many African species you only dreamed of working with, and will be surrounded by a group of likeminded individuals that share your love and passion for animals.

 On a normal day, you’ll work closely with a number of amazing endangered and threatened species, including the cheetah, leopards, non-breeding male lions, wolves, a Siberian tiger, caracals, servals, African wildcats, bat eared foxes and meerkats.
 Our experienced team of staff will be there to support you every step of the way, and strive to give you the best possible experience during your stay.

 There’s plenty of fun activities to reward yourself after a productive day, with local bars and restaurants only a 20-30 minute drive away.
 For the adventurous volunteers, there are lots of fun activities nearby that you can enjoy, including horse riding, paint balling and ziplines!

 What you will do